GlintonLiao/titongpaolu-site/README.md

 The name of this project "TITONGPAOLU", stands for a chinese word “提桶跑路”, which means a worker, carring his/her bucket, and runs away from the construction site.

-The materials for this page are from various social media platforms, dedicating to telling people, **do not enter the architectural industry**.
+The materials for this page are from various social media platforms, dedicating to telling people, **stay away from the architectural industry**.

 ## Project Structure